sunpech/sunpech.github.io/_posts/2015-06-19-lastpass-password-manager.md

 The idea behind a password manager is so that you only really manage a few strong passwords that you can remember.
 Everything else, for all your other accounts, you have LastPass generate a random, long password for.

 Your master password is used to login and make readable the encrypted storage of all your generated passwords/accounts.
 This is stored on LastPass servers, the cloud, so you can access it from multiple devices (your PC/Mac, tablets, and/or mobile phones).

+Having a strong password for your main email address or the one that's linked to LastPass is important, because, if you forget any password, including LastPass's, it all defaults back to this email address.
+So it's important to have this one secured as well and not be stored on LastPass.

 Also see: [How LastPass Works](https://lastpass.com/how-it-works)